Miami - Everglades National Park - Miami (65 miles)

 Miami - West Palm Beach - Fort Lauderdale - Miami (143 miles)

-In the morning, we will visit West Palm Beach, FL to take a stroll down famous Worth Avenue, full of Venetian style architecture.
+In the morning, we will visit West Palm Beach, pass the Mar-A-Lago and Eau Palm Beach Resot &Spa.
+Then we will visit Worth Avenue, full of Venetian style architecture.
 Afterwards, we will continue to Fort Lauderdale, which earns its reputation as the "Venice of America" because of its system of canals and waterfront homes.
 In the afternoon, you will be dropped off at Port of Miami around 14:30pm.

 Fort Lauderdale, FL